tanyelai/neuroscience/README.md

 ### Day 6
 I skipped over "Principles of Cognitive Neuroscience" and started to "Cognitive Neuroscience: The Biology of the Mind".
 Well, I won't continue to skip.
 I did this because the second book is much more up-to-date and recommended.
 I read the holy book "Neuroscience" 10 pages with lots of dictionary checking, searching for unknown biological and medical terms.
 I understand "patience" is the key...</br></br>

-> I will create another section for the review of the books and topics in it.

 ### Day 7
 Off-day for cognitive neuroscience.